 - Accomplished BIR Form 0605 (Payment Form)

-- If TIN card is lost: Notarized Affidavit of Loss (You can get one from a notary public near you.
+- If TIN card is lost: Notarized Affidavit of Loss (You can draft your own affidavit or get one from a notary public near you.
 It usually costs Php 150 to Php 300+)

 - If TIN card is damaged: Old TIN card (both original and photocopy)